TranscendVFX/FirstCommits/README.md

-# FirstCommits
+# First Pull Requests
-A first commits repository for people who don't know how to pull request
+A repository for people who don't know how to pull request

+## How to pull request